Election Integrity Act of 2021: Legal challenges

 The bill quickly drew a number of legal challenges, with groups challenging the law including the American Civil Liberties Union (ACLU), the NAACP Legal Defense and Educational Fund, the Southern Poverty Law Center, the League of Women Voters of Georgia, the New Georgia Project, Black Voters Matter, the Sixth District of the African Methodist Episcopal Church, the Lower Muskogee Creek Tribe, the Georgia Muslim Voter Project, Women Watch Afrika, the Latino Community Fund Georgia, and Delta Sigma Theta sorority.
-They argue that the bill violates the 14th Amendment to the United States Constitution and Section Two of the Voting Rights Act of 1965, which forbids racially discriminatory voting rules.
-The Georgia NAACP further alleges that Republican officials are purposefully attempting to discriminate against black Georgians "in order to maintain the tenuous hold the Republican Party has in Georgia" (Democratic wins in the state in 2020—especially the two Senate races—were fueled by high black turnout, as well as rapid ethnic diversification of the Atlanta metropolitan area).
+They argue that the bill violates the Fourteenth Amendment to the United States Constitution and Section Two of the Voting Rights Act of 1965, which forbids racially discriminatory voting rules.
+The Georgia NAACP further alleges that Republican officials are purposefully attempting to discriminate against Black Georgians "in order to maintain the tenuous hold the Republican Party has in Georgia" (Democratic wins in the state in 2020—especially the two Senate races—were fueled by high Black turnout, as well as rapid ethnic diversification of the Atlanta metropolitan area).

-On June 25, 2021, the Department of Justice announced it would sue Georgia over the law on the basis that it is racially discriminatory.
+On June 25, 2021, the Department of Justice announced it filed a lawsuit against Georgia over the law on the basis that it is racially discriminatory.

+In July 2021, District Judge J. P. Boulee upheld provisions of the law due to the Purcell principle.
+At the time, early voting was underway for two state House seats.

+In August 2021, Boulee granted a preliminary injunction against the law's general prohibition on photography of voted ballots, while allowing for a pre-existing ban on photography in polling places during voting.
+In the same ruling, Boulee upheld other portions of the law, including a prohibition on photography of a touchscreen voting machine's face while someone is voting or while a voter's selections are displayed, a prohibition on intentionally observing a voter in a way that would allow the observer to see the voter's choices, a prohibition on observers communicating information they see during absentee ballot processing to anyone other than election officials, and a requirement that absentee ballots be requested 11 days prior to an election.